davecheney/httpstat/README.md

 Bug reports and feature requests are welcome.

-Pull requests are most welcome, but please discuss your design on the accompanying issue first.
-If there is no suitable issue, please open an issue to discuss the feature before slinging code.
+Pull requests are most welcome, but must include a `Fixes #NNN` comment.

+Please discuss your design on the accompanying issue before submitting a pull request.
+Ifthere is no suitable issue, please open an issue to discuss the feature before slinging code.
 Thank you.